“What should I include in my studio policy?” This is one of the first topics new teachers ask about.

 2. Missed Lessons & Cancellations

-- What happens when a lessons is cancelled or missed?
+- What happens when a student cancels or misses a lesson?
 Do you allow makeup lessons or refunds?

 - If so, how much advance notice do you require to grant this privilege?